rafaelcmm/5am-dev/content/blog/hello-world-its-5-am/index.md

 #### The 5am club

-So, since the beginning of my career as a software engineer I have problems with day productivity.
+Since the beginning of my career as a software engineer I have problems with day productivity.
 Waking up every day by noon, I was disturbing all my wife and daughter routines.
 I also was having issues with daily meetings, always having to wake up hurried and joining my team meetings without any preparation.